duarteocarmo/automation-post/report-automation.md

 - We use nbconvert to generate an html file from that new notebook file.
 - We upload the html file to the cloud folder, so the user can read it.

-[Rclone](https://rclone.org/) is a handy tool that allows you to sync a cloud directory, (a google drive folder for example), and a local folder.

-To install it on a Mac or Linux machine, simply run:
+Let's start building this step by step:

+#### 1.Sync a cloud folder with a local folder and detect new files
+To sync cloud directories with local directories, we will a tool called [Rclone](https://rclone.org/).
+Of course we will integrate it with python.

+Start by installing rclone in the same machine as your local folder (your personal computer or a virtual private server for example).
+On a Mac or linux:

 ```bash
 $ curl https://rclone.org/install.sh | sudo bash
 ```
 On windows, download the executable in the [Rclone downloads page](https://rclone.org/downloads/).

+Once rclone is installed, we must configure it: